 Google Map showing Study Areas.

-In 1986, Pianka published a synthesis of his life's work on the comparative ecology of desert lizards in three comparable but independently-evolved ecological systems.
+In 1986, Pianka published a synthesis of his life's work on the comparative ecology of desert lizards in three comparable but independently-evolved ecological systems (Ecology and Natural History of Desert Lizards.
+Analyses of the Ecological Niche and Community Structure).
 Study of such widely-spaced systems by the same researcher using identical field techniques provides unique material for understanding questions of community organization and ecological convergence.
 Among other analyses, he generated many interesting 'pseudo-communities' which were compared against their real prototypes to detect structure.
 He also used these data to perform a massive series of computer-generated 'experiments' involving thousands of reciprocal species transplants among study sites.
 'Aliens' did not mesh as well with other species in a given system as did 'residents,' suggesting that these natural ecological systems are organized.

 Events and phenomena of interest in ecology can be interpreted and understood at two levels: the functional and evolutionary approaches, which neatly complement each other.
 Both levels of approach are required for a really thorough understanding and appreciation of any particular ecological phenomenon.
 Rigorous application of the theory of natural selection has provided powerful new insights into the evolution of a wide range of ecological phenomena, including sex ratios, mating systems, social behavior, senescence, patterns and modes of foraging, reproductive tactics and life histories, competitive interactions, niche relationships, predator-prey interactions (including aspect diversity and plant-herbivore interactions), coevolution, community structure, indirect interactions among species in complex networks, metapopulation structure, and ecological succession.